Future-Scholars/paperlib-website/src/en/extension-doc/preference.md

 - `boolean`: Boolean type preference, the user can choose `true` or `false`.
 - `options`: Option type preference, the user can select one from the predefined options.
 The `options` field must be provided, and each key-value pair in it is an option.
 The `key` is the identical value of the option, and the `value` is the display name of the option.
 - `pathpicker`: Path picker type preference, the user can select a file or folder.
+- `button`: Button type preference, the user can click the button to perform some operations.
+- `hidden`: Hidden type preference, will not be displayed in the preference interface.

 Different types of preferences will display different components in Paperlib.